 What Is ATM Fraud?

 Automated teller machine (ATM) fraud involves capturing your debit card number and using it in unauthorized transactions.
 Because you need a personal identification number (PIN) to complete a debit card transaction, ATM fraud also includes stealing your PIN.
-The criminal uses a device to steal your ATM card number, finds a way to obtain your PIN, and drains cash from your bank account at stores or ATMs.
+The criminal utilizes a device to steal your ATM card number, finds a way to obtain your PIN and uses the card to get cash.

 ATM Fraud Liability